supabase/vault/README.md

 ## Installation

 The Vault extension can be install from the "Extensions" tab on the dashboard.
-Or from SQL you can do:
+Or if you install the Vault yourself locally, from SQL you can do:

 ```
-CREATE SCHEMA vault;
-CREATE EXTENSION supabase_vault WITH SCHEMA vault;
+CREATE EXTENSION supabase_vault CASCADE;
 ```

-The `supabase_vault` extension must go into a schema named `vault`.
-This is to avoid any name confusion when accessing the sensitive `vault.secrets` table.
-In general it is always best to refer to it directly with the full qualified name `vault.secrets`.

 ## Using the Vault